 - Fore-aft tuning: Narrow for a tucked aero position, wider for long, upright endurance rides

-Instead of being trapped by a one-size-fits-all product, you can fine-tune your fit, whether you’re new to cycling or a long-haul veteran.
-And as your body or riding style evolves, the saddle adapts right along with you.
-That means fewer purchases, less trial-and-error, and-most importantly-less pain.
+Instead of being trapped by a one-size-fits-all product, you can fine-tune your fit, whether you're new to cycling or a long-haul veteran.
+And as your body or riding style evolves, the saddle adapts with you.
+That means fewer purchases, less trial and error, and—most importantly—less pain.

 Real Benefits, Backed by Research

-Recent studies have revealed that men using improperly fitted saddles can experience up to 80% reduction in blood flow to critical areas, leading to numbness and even long-term complications.
-But with the ability to adjust width and relief, many men report complete elimination of numbness and a new ability to ride farther with less discomfort.
-In short: adjustability isn’t just convenient-it’s healthier.
+Recent studies show that men using improperly fitted saddles can experience up to 80% reduction in blood flow to critical areas, leading to numbness and even long-term complications.
+But with adjustable width and relief, many men report complete elimination of numbness and a new ability to ride farther with less discomfort.
+In short: adjustability isn't just convenient—it's healthier.

 A New Era: Tailored Comfort for Every Rider

-What does this mean for you, the rider?
+What does this mean for you?
 Think of your next saddle like a tailored suit.
 Instead of hoping an off-the-rack seat will suit your body, you can now:

 - Set your own width for true sit bone support